Google engineering manager interview: the only post you'll need to read

 • Describe in detail a project that failed

-• Describe a project in the past that was behind schedule and provide concrete to steps that you took to remedy the situation
+• Describe a project in the past that was behind schedule and provide concrete steps that you took to remedy the situation

 • Tell me how you would balance engineering limitations with customer requirements

-2.2 System design interviews
+3.2 System design interviews

-Google Search, GMail, Google Docs, Android, and YouTube all have 1bn+ monthly active users.
+Google Search, Gmail, Google Docs, Android, and YouTube all have 1bn+ monthly active users.
 Google engineering managers therefore need to be able to design systems that are highly scalable and performant.

 In system design interviews you'll want to show that you can both be creative and structured at the same time.
 The questions are typically quite open-ended and it can feel like a conversation.
 In most cases, your interviewer will adapt the question to your background.
 For instance, if you've worked on an API product they'll ask you to design an API.
 But that won't always be the case, so you should be ready to design any type of product or system at a high level.